-Information about Annual High Tides ("King Tides") in Buzzards Bay
+Information about the High Tide Line ("King Tides") in Buzzards Bay

-The highest tide of the year is called the "high tide line", the "annual high tide," and has been more recently nicknamed the "king tide."
-This predicted highest tide has regulatory significance in defining salt marsh boundaries under state regulations and tidelands under federal permits.
+Under state and federal regulations, the highest tide of the year establishes the "high tide line."
+This highest annual high tide has been more recently nicknamed the "king tide."
+This predicted highest tide has regulatory significance in defining salt marsh boundaries under state regulations and defines navigable waters or waters of the United States under federal permits.
 This tide elevation may be less than any number of actual storm surge tides that may occur during a particular year.

-The 2015 King Tide for Buzzards Bay is on November 25th.
-Check for predictions near you for exact time at: tidesandcurrents.noaa.gov.
-On this date is the highest predicted tide in Buzzards Bay.
+The 2015 King Tide for Buzzards Bay was on November 25th.
+For any area and year, you can check the tidal height predictions near you using the tide prediction graphic functions at: tidesandcurrents.noaa.gov.
 The actual time and elevation of a high or low tide on any given day can differ from the predicted times in tide tables because of wind, air pressure, and various sea conditions.
 Storm surge tides may exceed the regulatory high tide line.

 King tides occur every 14 months.
 In practical terms, in Buzzards Bay there are several days in two consecutive months with nearly equivalent high tides (see the box below for all the highest tides in New Bedford during 2013).
 For example, in 2013, the best daytime date to observe a king tide occurred in Buzzards Bay on Saturday, June 22 around 7:59 PM, about 20 minutes before sunset (and about 21 minutes after the full moon rose).
 On Sunday, the next day, the tide was about one-half inch higher, but that tide occurred at 8:49 PM, near the end of civil dusk, and so it was difficult to observe.
 An alternate date to observe the king tide that year was on Friday, June 21, 2013 around 7:08 PM, when the tide was nearly as high.